 Order Flow

-This document details the lifecycle of orders in the CLOB system, from placement through matching to settlement.
+This document describes the lifecycle of orders in the CLOB system from a user’s perspective.

 Order Placement